Rishi0812/GSoC_2021_Report_ML-for-Macro-Diffusion-Indexes/README.md

            env = catalyst_data)
 ```

-We also used some *CSV* datasets in out forecasts, But you can use datasets of your choise for building DI.
+We also used some *CSV* datasets in our forecasts, But you can use datasets of your choise for building DI.

-After going through some thorough Data Processing we finally use our modified SWfore function from MTS package to build Diffusion Indexes.
+After going through some thorough Data Processing we finally use our modified SWfore function from 'MTS' package to build Diffusion Indexes.

 ```
 ## Using SWFore to build Diffusion Indexes - Function